“And when the sixth hour was come, there was darkness over the whole land until the ninth hour.”

 But the Sun could still outshine.

-So it was over far too soon.
+Then over far too soon.

 And anyway, it just won’t do –

 For Passover was always held